Documentation

 Capacity and limits

-Today's limits, per project:
+Today's defaults, per project:

-• Up to 50 files in the knowledge base
+• Up to 50 files in the knowledge base (soft limit)

 • Up to 20 MB per file